Want to get more traffic? Check out how easy SEO can be.

 Although a penalty for duplicate content is unlikely, having search engines index all of your same content affects the relevancy of their results and could also affect how your pages rank, ultimately affecting your site traffic and revenue.
 However, canonical tags are not a magic bullet that will automatically improve your site’s visibility; if anything, incorrect implementation of them could affect your overall rank.

-If you haven’t introduced canonical tags to your site yet, you must first carefully consider the actual need (do you have duplicate content or multiple URLs pointing to the same content?), before drawing up a strategy on how to implement, and on what pages.
+If you haven’t introduced canonical tags to your site yet, you must first carefully consider the actual need (do you have duplicate content or multiple URLs pointing to the same content?) before drawing up a strategy on how to implement it and on what pages.
 If you have already introduced canonical tags, it may help to revisit the implementation to ensure it was all done correctly and that you aren’t hiding any pages that should be indexed.
+By taking care of these factors, you can significantly increase your website’s ranking potential.